Generic Name: minocycline (MIN-oh-SYE-kleen)

 Preventing or treating certain gum problems that may occur after certain dental procedures to treat inflammatory gum disease (periodontitis).
 It may also be used as part of a gum care maintenance program in some patients who have periodontitis.
 It may also be used for other conditions as determined by your doctor.

-Arestin microspheres is a tetracycline antibiotic.
+Arestin microspheres are a tetracycline antibiotic.
 It works by slowing the growth of certain bacteria and allowing the body's immune system to kill them.

 Do NOT use Arestin microspheres if: